GROWING GREAT KIDS

 - Social distancing guidelines must be followed at all times.

-- Campers will need to maintain at least six feet between each other, whenever possible.
+- Campers will need to maintain at least six feet between each other, whenever possible with exception for campers within the same cabin group.

 - All people will be required to wear masks during check in and check out.